 The development is only a 20 minute walk away from Bristol Coach station, offering coach services to a range of destinations including London.

 Bristol Temple Meads station is a 20 minute walk or 6 minute cycle from Wapping Wharf, with regular trains to and from London.
 It takes just 1 hour and 45 minutes from Temple Meads to London Paddington and rail electrification is set to cut journey times to just 1 hour 15 minutes in the next few years.
 There are also direct trains to many of the UK’s other major cities and towns including Birmingham, Leeds and Manchester and to the South West.

-Wapping Wharf will have its own dedicated MetroBus stop on Cumberland Road when the new express bus network is up and running, with services expected to start in 2017.
-The stop will form part of the new MetroBus route from Ashton Vale to Temple Meads station and the city centre.
+Wapping Wharf has its own dedicated MetroBus stop on Cumberland Road.
+The stop forms part of the new MetroBus route from Ashton Vale to Temple Meads station and the city centre.